ai4ce/SPARE3D/docs/index.md

 ### Acknowledgment
-This project is done equally by [Wenyu Han](https://ai4ce.github.io) and Siyuan Xiang(https://ai4ce.github.io).
+This project is done equally by [Wenyu Han](https://ai4ce.github.io) and [Siyuan Xiang](https://ai4ce.github.io).
 Thank for the contributions made by Chenhui liu (Building website for collecting human performance data) and Ruoyu Wang(Code and paper modification)